Texas Medical Radiologic Technologist License Renewal Requirements 2026

 | CE Hours Required | 24 CE hours per biennial renewal period |

-| CE — ARRT holders | Active ARRT card satisfies CE requirement except human trafficking course |
+| CE — ARRT Holders | Active ARRT card satisfies CE requirement except human trafficking course |

 | Human Trafficking CE | Required every renewal period — ARRT card does not satisfy this requirement |